seek-oss/serverless-haskell/README.md

 [Serverless Offline] can be used for local testing of API Gateway requests.
 You must use `--useDocker` flag so that the native Haskell runtime works correctly.

+When using [Serverless Offline], make sure that the project directory is world-readable, otherwise the started Docker container will be unable to access the handlers and all invocations will return HTTP status 502.

 ### Notes

 * Only AWS Lambda is supported at the moment.
 Other cloud providers would